Text source: provided by NCRP

 At the eastern end of the Black Sea, a pleasant stretch of land rises from the shores of the Black Sea to the southwestern slopes of the mighty Caucasus mountain range.
 For millennia this is the ancient homeland of the Abkhaz people.
 One writer states, "From the earliest of times, the warmth and mildness of the climate and the fertility of the land have defined the Abkhaz way of life."
-Abkhaz village and small-town life is strong in the breeding of cattle, agriculture, beekeeping, and vineyards.
+Abkhaz village and small-town life is strong in the raising of cattle, farming, beekeeping, and vineyards.

 The disputed province of Abkhazia holds a total population of 240,000—with almost exactly half of that total being composed of native Abkhaz, speaking their own distinct Abkhaz language.
 The Abkhazians then for the most part utilize Russian as a 2nd language.
 Abkhazia, in the 20th Century, was considered a province of Georgia, but the 1992-93 War in Abkhazia left the province in an uneasy semi-autonomous state, estranged from Georgia but not independent.
 A second conflict in 2008 further distanced the region from Georgia and left the region in a quasi-union with Russia, and with an uncertain international status.
 In Abkhazia, approximately 50% of the 125,000 Abkhazians are city-dwellers and the other 50% live in rural village settings.
 North across the border in south western Russia, the 11,500 Abkhazians are 85% urban and only 15% rural.